froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 : The original name of the distribution currently known as YMCA Website Services.
 In 2016 a group of YMCA digital, marketing, and technology experts recognized the digital opportunities that exist if we work together as a community and established Open Y. The original core team was led by a small group of YMCAs including the YMCA North, Greater Seattle and YMCA of Greater Houston.

 Paragraph
 : A Drupal data structure that allows content editors to create sections of content on a page using preset groups of fields.
-See [Paragraphs](https://www.drupal.org/project/paragraphs).
+See [Paragraphs on Drupal.org](https://www.drupal.org/project/paragraphs) and [Paragraphs in the distribution](/docs/user-documentation/paragraphs/).

 Personify
 : A service provider that offers member management systems and more.
 Integrates with a number of features of the distribution.
 [Personify](https://personifycorp.com/).